Kakadu (software)

 The software library is named after Kakadu National Park.

 It is used by several applications, such as for example Apple Inc. QuickTime.
 It is also used in Google Earth and the online implementation thereof as well as Internet Archive.

-Kakadu library is heavy optimized and is a fully compliant implementation.
+Kakadu library is heavily optimized and is a fully compliant implementation.
 Also, it has built-in multi-threading.
 In a 2007 study Kakadu outperformed the JasPer library in terms of speed.

 A more thorough comparison done in 2005, however, has shown that Kakadu does not achieve the best performance, in terms of compression quality.